 How to Update the NORDPOOL Merchant Price Eletricity Price Database by Yourself

 The data can be easily updated in an automated manner because of files on the Nordpool website that can be read into a workbook using the WORKBOOKS.OPEN statement in simple macro.
 Websites for the Nordpool is the following:

 First, note that you must change your excel to the Europeaner format (with commas and points).
 You can do this by pressing the macro on the first page.
 When you are finished updating, you can press the re-set macro.

 Step 1: When updating the data, go to the operation page of the NORDPOOL database.
-You should get the hourly data and not monthly data because the hourly data can gve you more interesting analysis.
-Make sure the dropdown box is set to hourly.
+You should get the hourly data and not monthly data because the hourly data can give you more interesting analysis.
+Make sure the drop-down box is set to hourly.
 To do this press the update button.
 Existing hourly sheets will be deleted.

 Step 2: Copy and paste data from the main currency workbook and from the commodity price workbook after you have updated the links (note you have to be careful about the decimal problem).
 The monthly commodity prices are copied to the pink data sheet and the Euro Exchange rate is copied from the daily currency database to the sheet named currencies.

 Lessons from Studying the NORDPOOL Merchant Electricity Price Market